mimblewimble/grin-rfcs/text/0000-security-subteam.md

 # Summary
 [summary]: #summary

-The security subteam for Grin will carry out the security priorities of the Grin community and core team, which are to be defined prior to formation of the subteam.
-The security subteam will streamline the security decision making process for the core team while maintaining a careful balance of security and transparency for the community.
+The security team for Grin will carry out the security priorities of the Grin community and core team, which are to be defined prior to formation of the team.
+The security team will streamline the security decision making process for the core team while maintaining a careful balance of security and transparency for the community.

 # Motivation
 [motivation]: #motivation